dy-fi/CodeSnatch/README.md

 -----

 ## New features in V.2
-* optimized, much faster than V.1 (heroku can handle it now!)
+* optimized, much faster than V.1 (Now containerized and faster than ever!)
 * multiple language support
 * fixed code execution
 * formatted for mobile